JavaScript is required

 Can we seek voluntary donations or fundraise?

 All services may receive voluntary parent payments or conduct other fundraising activities, as well as receiving Free Kinder payments.
-However, services must make sure that families know that giving donations or participating in activities like working bees is optional.
+However, services must ensure that families know that giving donations, or participating in activities like working bees etc is optional.

 What happens if a child moves from one service to another in the kindergarten year?

-Some children move from one service to another during the kindergarten year.
-In these cases, the Free Kinder funding will cease at the first service and payments will be paid to the new service (if that service is participating in Free Kinder).
+Kinder will cease at the first service and payments will be paid to the new service (if that service is participating in Fre Kinder).

 Do I need to enrol children eligible for Early Start Kindergarten?

-It’s important that you continue to enrol eligible children in Early Start Kindergarten (ESK) at your service.
-This helps service providers receive all the funding they’re entitled to and ensures these children have access to 15 funded hours of kindergarten across Victoria.
+Yes, it is important that you continue to enrol eligible children in ESK at your service.
+This ensures service providers receive their funding entitlements and that these children have access to 15 funded hours of kindergarten across Victoria.

-ESK enrolments play a role in calculating School Readiness Funding (SRF) for service providers.
-It also allows us to continue to monitor efforts to engage the most vulnerable children in kindergarten across Victoria and provide extra targeted support where needed through SRF or Early Childhood LOOKOUT.
+ESK enrolments numbers contribute to School Readiness Funding (SRF) calculations for service providers.
+Enrolling children in ESK also allows the department to continue to monitor efforts to engage the most vulnerable children in kindergarten across Victoria and provide additional targeted support where required through SRF or Early Childhood LOOKOUT.

 How is the priority of access applied in a Free Kinder setting?

-Because families are not required to show evidence such as a health care card, pension card or humanitarian visa to access a free program through the KFS, it’s important that Central Registration and Enrolment Scheme providers and kindergarten services collect all necessary information to apply the PoA Criteria.
-They should also record this information in KIMS to support monitoring participation for vulnerable and disadvantaged children.
+Even though families are not required to show evidence such as a health care card, pension card or humanitarian visa to access a free program through the KFS, it is important that Central Registration and Enrolment Scheme providers and kindergarten services collect all necessary information to apply the PoA Criteria(opens in a new window).
+Providers are asked to record this information in KIMS to keep track of participation for vulnerable and disadvantaged children.

 Why are the Free Kinder subsidies different in sessional and long day cares?

 Free Kinder in sessional programs functions as a fee replacement for the service.
-The sessional rate has been set higher to enable sessional services to offer a free 15-hour program without changing their current fee structure.
+The sessional rate has been set higher to enable participating sessional services to offer a free 15-hour program (or equivalent 16-30 hour Pre-Prep program) without changing their current fee structure.

 Can service providers opt in at a program level? (i.e., opt-in for the Four-Year-old Kindergarten program only and not the Three-Year-Old Kindergarten program)?